![]() |

 Medieval people loved riddles.
 Try these from the Anglo-Saxon Exeter book.

 Do you like wood carvings?
 Check out these lively and sometimes vulgar carvings on "misericords" (shelves on the the undersides of folding seats in churches).
-Here's a fantastic link to a picture database of misericords.
+Here's a link to a fantastic picture database of misericords.

 A project of medievalists at the Central European University in Budapest, this site answers nitty gritty questions about medieval clothing, arms, and jewelry.
 Here's another site that has some interesting links about ordinary facts.